Limitations of GEO Analytics

 - Competitor SERP comparisons

 GEO Analytics identifies AI agents but does not support segmentation of human visitors based on demographics, behavior, or engagement patterns.
+Advanced personalization and audience segmentation require additional analytics or customer data platforms with human identity resolution capabilities.

 When External Analytics Tools Become Necessary

 To achieve a complete understanding of digital performance, GEO Analytics must operate alongside traditional analytics platforms that measure human behavior.
+The following are the primary scenarios that require external tooling.

 Platforms such as Google Analytics or Adobe Analytics capture behavioral data that GEO Analytics does not track.
+Developers typically implement these tools through tracking scripts, data layers, and event-based telemetry.

 - Traffic sources and acquisition channels